sigu-training/clinical_genomics/index.md

 > ### {% icon trophy %} **Congratulations!**
 > You successfully completed the tutorial.
-> Below you will find the true patogenic variants for the cases
+> Below you will find the true patogenic variants for all the case studies.
-> presented in this tutorial.
 {: .comment}

 # Use cases - solutions